With the new feature Events Dispatcher, it's now possible to export Batch SDK activities (i.e data) to several external platforms.

 You can't customize the utm_source and utm_medium tags, they have a default value of batch and in-app accordingly.

-You can add utm_content only in the deeplink URL in case your in-app message has two differents button.
+You can add utm_content only in the deeplink URL in case your in-app message has two different buttons.

 The AT Internet dispatchers use the XTOR tag from your campaign to dispatch a new set of data on AT Internet.

-AT Internet doesn't work the same way as Firebase or Google Analytics, especially, AT Internet allow only one campaign to be associated with every session (or visit) on your application or website (as a Traffic Source).
+AT Internet doesn't work the same way as Firebase or Google Analytics.
+AT Internet allow only one campaign to be associated with every session (or visit) on your application or website (as a Traffic Source).

-Or, Batch allow you to trigger several campaigns per session.
+Or, Batch allows you to trigger several campaigns per session.

 So to answer this problem, Batch data are dispatched to two AT Internet modules, the Marketing Campaign module and the On-site ads module.